AgonConsole8/agon-docs/docs/MOS-API.md

 In general, to read and/or write files files, it is recommended to use the MOS file APIs as these will automatically handle system variables and file paths.
 MOS file APIs use a "file handle" to reference an open file, whereas the FatFS APIs expect a pointer to a `FIL` structure.
 You can get a `FIL` structure for a MOS file handle by using the [`mos_getfil` API](#0x19-mos_getfil).
 This will allow you to use the FatFS APIs directly if you need to, but in most cases it is recommended to use the MOS file APIs.
 It is planned that future versions of MOS (beyond 3.0) will support using the MOS file APIs to open data streams other than files, such as the serial UART, I2C devices, and the VDP connection.
 This will allow you to use the same APIs to read/write data across different all data streams.

+Please note that MOS 3.0 [system variables](mos/System-Variables.md) are a distinct and different feature from [system state information (sysvars)](#sysvars).
+Some older code and documentation may use the term "system variables" to refer to sysvars.

 The following MOS commands are supported:

 ### `0x00`: mos_getkey